Skip to main content

 • “We’re wasting time on tedious tasks.”

-In this guide, I’ll break down specific problems that cloud-native products can solve, but remember that all successful products ultimately address one of these two core issues.
+This guide breaks down specific problems that cloud-native products can solve, but remember that all successful products ultimately address one of these two core issues.
+Always analyze your product idea through this lens.

-• B2B focus: Products targeting businesses typically generate more revenue with fewer customers than B2C products.
+• B2B focus - Products targeting businesses typically generate more revenue with fewer customers than B2C products

-• Price based on value: Most successful cloud-native products charge at least $50-100/month for their base plans, with enterprise tiers reaching thousands per month.
+• Price based on value - Most successful cloud-native products charge at least $50-100/month for their base plans, with enterprise tiers reaching thousands per month

-• Consider how you’ll market: Many successful founders build audiences through content marketing, open-source, or community engagement before launching their paid products.
+• Consider how you’ll market - Many successful founders build audiences through content marketing, open-source, or community engagement before launching their paid products

 Focus on your unique value